07 July 2020

 Hello!
 People call me Nusia, and I’m thrilled to share with you my experience in running a workshop.
 Why this particular topic?
 Each of us has a different background: received education, interests in particular books and other publications, participation in industry conferences, and so on.
 All this is to acquire new knowledge, improve skills and find solutions to everyday problems.

 By transferring knowledge and sharing your experience, you not only teach yourself and others.
 You can really inspire and encourage someone to be actually interested in the topic and maybe pursue a career in that field.

 There are many forms of passing knowledge, and one of them is the training workshop.
 Running a workshop requires a lot of preparation on the teacher’s part.
 The key to success is capturing and holding listeners’ attention, encouraging them to use knowledge in practice by active participation. 🙋♂ This method is also quite relevant while implementing new standards in your team or introducing new employees to the company.

 💭 How to structure a training workshop?

-I’ll show you how it works on my personal example.
+I’ll show you how it works in my personal example.
 Recently, I’ve attended training in identifying risks in software projects.
-During the workshop, I realised that all the information I was receiving could be very helpful to my teammates as well.
+During the workshop, I realized that all the information I was receiving could be very helpful to my teammates as well.
 I decided to conduct a training workshop for them and use my newly acquired knowledge.
-My workshop goal for participants was to learn what risks may occur during our projects, what their sources and effects are and how to prevent them from happening.
-I wrote down all my thoughts related to the topic, and not only have I trained my team but also wrote a blogpost to pass this knowledge further.
+My workshop goal for participants was to learn what risks may occur during our projects, what their sources and effects are, and how to prevent them from happening.
+I wrote down all my thoughts related to the topic, and not only have I trained my team but also written a blog post to pass this knowledge further.

 BTW, I highly recommend you read it: IT project risk management: 7 most common software development risks.
 One of the ways to identify these risks is to organise a training workshop for your team.